 [B.] C. When the resident's needs significantly change and the level of service provided needs to be increased or decreased, the resident agreement shall be amended by the parties to reflect the changes in services being provided and any applicable increase or decrease in charges.

+D. For all resident agreements, death of the resident shall constitute a cancellation of the resident agreement and all obligations there under, unless the resident agreement includes specific provisions to the contrary.

 10.07.14.26

 [.26] .25 Service Plan.

-A.
+A. Service Plan Development.

 (1) The [assisted living] manager, or designee, shall ensure that all services are provided in a manner that respects and enhances the dignity, privacy, and independence of each resident.